 The researchers concluded that severe periodontal disease may be associated with clinically significant kidney function decline among a cohort of elderly men.
 Their paper, “The Association of Periodontal Disease with Kidney Function Decline: A Longitudinal Retrospective Analysis of the MrOS Dental Study,” was published by Nephrology Dialysis Transplantation.

 According to the American Association of Orthodontists, your child should have an orthodontic check up no later than age 7.
-The check up might identify an existing problem, or a potential for a future problem, that will require an immediate interception, or a recommendation to monitor the child growth and development.
-Early treatment allows us to prevent some problems from developing into bigger and more complicated ones.
-In most of these cases we can achieve results that may not be achievable, once the jaws and face are fully developed.
+The check up might identify an existing problem, or a potential for a future problem, that might require an immediate interception, or a recommendation to monitor the child growth and development.

-According to the American Dental Association, tooth brushes should be changed every 3-4 months, kids should get a new one more often.
-With time, the bristles get damaged, making brushing less effective.
-It’s also important to know, that your tooth brush could provide a perfect environment for germ growth.
-There are few things to put in mind.
-Replace the tooth brush if you get sick with the flue, cold, cold sore, or sore throat.
+There are few things to put in mind, replace the tooth brush if you get sick with the flue, cold, cold sore, or sore throat.
 Don’t store your brush in a closed container, let it hang in upright position, allowing it to dry up, hence reduce the chances of microbial growth.
 Don’t share your tooth brush with others.
 Rinse your tooth brush with worm water (or antibacterial) before brushing.

 Happy New Year, I hope everyone had a great holiday season.
 For those of you that have a New Year Resolution, please consider the addition of the following to your list.